 Stocks jumping on trade optimism

-U.S. equity futures are pointing to a higher open on Friday when Wall Street begins trading as President Trump says trade talks going well.
+U.S. equity futures are climbing in a global rally as President Trump says trade talks are going well.

 Continue Reading Below